 SRK notes that for low grade sulphide deposits such as Rönnbäcken, the silicate nickel contribution to the nickel assay can be significant.
-For this reason the Company has elected to characterise both the total and sulphide nickel content, the latter by partial leach methods, namely Labtium's 240P method (ammonium citrate and hydrogen peroxide).
-Further discussion of this is presented in Appendix 1 (Example Comparison of Analysis Methods).
+For this reason the Company has elected to characterise both the total nickel content and the nickel content in sulphide, the latter by partial leach methods, namely Labtium's 240P method (ammonium citrate and hydrogen peroxide).

-12.3.1 Labtium
+11.6.1 Labtium